pvanborre/openfisca_married_couples/README.md

 + Download 4 files per year on the 'Reseau Quetelet' (https://commande.progedo.fr/fr/utilisateur/connexion) : you should now have files named fpr_menage_YEAR.sas7bdat, fpr_indiv_YEAR.sas7bdat, fpr_mrfxxxxxxx.sas7bdat, fpr_irfxxxxxxx.sas7bdat.
 You may also prefer to get your files on CASD.

 + Place these 4 files in _openfisca-france-data/docker/data/data-in_ folder.
+Important : make sure that no other .sas7bdat is here in this folder.
+For instance, if data from another year is there you need to delete it.

 + Place these 4 files also in _openfisca-france-data/docker/data/data-in/erfs-fpr/donnees\_sas\_year_ folder (you should create the folder _donnees\_sas\_year_ for that).